 What does all this mean?
-What mind to matter — or minding your mind stuff shows is that our consciousness has an enormous effect on our cells.
+What minding your mind stuff shows is that our consciousness has an enormous effect on our cells.
 This is a big leverage point for you health!
 Don’t ignore your brain stuff — Your thoughts effect your biology.

 What this is also showing is is that we can consciously shift our brain wave patterns into healthier wave lengths.
 How?
 Stay present!
 Yoga teaches us this!
-Think about how we TRY to do yoga we try to do postures while keeping our breath, bandhas, and mind focused – this is staying present with our yoga practice.
+Think about how we TRY to do yoga we do postures while keeping awareness on our breath, bandhas, and mind focused – this is staying present with our yoga practice.
 This simulates what we can do in our daily life to stay present — come back to breath, bandhas, posture, and what are you thinking?

 When your brainwaves are out of sync it is associated with emotional and neurological conditions.